craftercms/docs/source/developers/search.rst

 Querying Content
 ----------------

-This section describes the types of content queries you can make.
+This section describes the types of content queries you can make (taken from cook-books section)

 .. toctree::
    :maxdepth: 1